nandini-gangrade/Hexaware-Python-Training/Day1.md

 It repeatedly selects the smallest (or largest) element from the unsorted part and moves it to the sorted part.
 Example: Sorting an array of numbers in ascending order.

+given list [75, 28, 65, 30, 20].
+Selection Sort works by repeatedly finding the minimum element from the unsorted part of the list and swapping it with the first unsorted element.
+Here's how it works step by step:
+Pass 1:
+Find the minimum element in the entire list and swap it with the first element.
+The minimum element is 20, so swap it with 75.
+The list becomes [20, 28, 65, 30, 75].
+Pass 2:
+Find the minimum element in the sublist starting from the second element and swap it with the second element.
+The minimum element is 28, so leave it as it is.
+The list remains [20, 28, 65, 30, 75].
+Pass 3:
+Find the minimum element in the sublist starting from the third element and swap it with the third element.
+The minimum element is 30, so swap it with 65.
+The list becomes [20, 28, 30, 65, 75].
+Pass 4:
+Find the minimum element in the sublist starting from the fourth element and swap it with the fourth element.
+The minimum element is 65, so leave it as it is.
+The list remains [20, 28, 30, 65, 75].
+Pass 5:
+There is only one element left, so no action is needed.
+Now, the list [75, 28, 65, 30, 20] is sorted using the Selection Sort algorithm.
+The sorted list is [20, 28, 30, 65, 75].

 - Insertion Sort:
 Insertion sort builds the final sorted list one element at a time by repeatedly taking the next element and inserting it into the proper position in the already sorted part.
 Example: Sorting an array of numbers in ascending order.